 Magnesium diboride (MgB2) was discovered to be a high Tc superconductor in 2001.
 It actually falls somewhere between a low-temperature and high-temperature superconductor.
 It appears to work, at least in part, like a low-temperature superconductor: via a phenomenon known as Cooper pairs.
 Scientists at CERN have demonstrated that, when cold, it’s an outstanding conductor, findings that suggest it could be used in long-distance power transportation.
 “MgB2 is cheap, abundant and lightweight,” said engineering professor Eric Hellstrom, who studies high Tc superconductors at the ASC.
 “For that combination of properties, there may be a special niche of potential applications.”

 New superconducting compounds, however, can operate at much higher temperatures than conventional superconductors.
+Researchers have also explored copper oxides and iron-based chemicals as potential candidates for high temperature superconductors in recent years.
 First came BSCCO, shorthand for bismuth strontium calcium copper oxide — or “bisco” (rhymes with Crisco).
 Within a few years of the Bednorz/Muller discovery, engineers were making wire of it, which is now used in some very high-tech transmission cable, transformers, motors and generators and magnets.

 One variation is YBCO, the Y standing for the rare earth element yttrium.
 In collaboration with industry partners, MagLab scientists and engineers have done extensive research and development on ReBCO and YBCO, which has a transition temperature of about -181 degrees Celsius.
 MagLab engineers developed a windable tape out of YBCO and used it in a magnet that broke the world record in 2017 for an HTS coil operating inside a high-field resistive magnet.